Two women in a painting class

 Influence of Japanese Art

 Discover how painters fused history, global events and fashion into their paintings.
 Japanese art portrays many characters from classical Japanese literature, Kabuki and Yokai.
-As you prepare for this summer’s “Hokusai and Ukiyo-E: Floating World” exhibit at COD’s Cleve Carney Museum of Art, explore the cultural and psychological depth that breathes life into these works of art, adding a layer of enriched understanding.
+Explore the cultural and psychological depth that breathes life into these works of art, adding a layer of enriched understanding.
+We’ll also touch on how Ukiyo-e woodblock prints influenced Western art in subtle but significant ways.
+This class will also include a hands-on craft to further engage with the artistic traditions and themes explored.
 Instructor: Tamaki Tiballi

 CEART-0004-800, $59